Helping Kittens

 If you find kittens, please assume that their mom will likely return.
 Please don’t intervene right away.

-Many young kittens separated from their mothers are not able to thrive in a shelter.
+Many young kittens separated from their mothers are not able to survive in a shelter.

 When people find kittens, good-hearted instincts tell them to rush to the aid of these fragile felines.
-Thankfully, human intervention is typically not required.
-In fact, the best thing you can do is leave the kittens alone.
+Thankfully, human intervention is often not required.
+In fact, the best thing you can do is leave the kittens alone unless they are in danger or appear to be sick.
 Mom will likely return shortly, and it’s critical that the kittens remain in her care as she offers the best chance for them to remain healthy.
 If you find kittens and are extremely certain that they are orphaned, you can then step in and help by caring for the kittens until they’re old enough to find homes.

 Check out this comprehensive Guide To Orphaned Kitten Care, courtesy of experts at Maddie’s Fund.

-Check out this chart (courtesy of Alley Cat Allies) that helps you determine the age of a kitten.
+Check out this guide that helps you determine the age of a kitten (courtesy of Alley Cat Allies).

 We’re here to help by offering low-cost or no-cost spay and neuter services!
 Please call 919-942-7387.

 If you are an Orange County resident, please give our shelter a call: 919-942-7387.
-We will exhaust all of our resources to help these animals.
+We will make every effort to help these animals.
 If you are not an Orange County resident, please contact your local shelter or rescue organization.